irowebbn/satprograms/README.md

+SAT Programs
+CS 463G Artificial Intelligence
+University of Kentucky Fall 2020

+From assignment: "This assignment uses several heuristic search techniques to find possibly optimal truth assignments for variables in the given Boolean formulas"

 # README
 If you want to save a lot of computation, analysis of results obtained from running all the formulas in `test` have been placed in the `results` directory.